 |Bleeding in the eye||If troublesome, speak with your doctor|

-If you experience any other symptoms which you think may be due to the drops, speak with your doctor or pharmacist.
+If you experience any other symptoms which you think may be due to the drops, speak with your doctor or pharmacist for further advice.

 How to store flurbiprofen eye drops